 milliondollarbabyco.com Listed by dragonforce Ransomware Group

-On April 14, 2026, the ransomware group DragonForce added milliondollarbabyco.com to its leak site, confirming that internal files had been exfiltrated from the family-owned Los Angeles children’s furniture company behind brands such as Babyletto, daVinci, Nursery Works, and Namesake.
+On April 14, 2026, the ransomware group DragonForce added milliondollarbabyco.com to its leak site, claiming that internal files had been exfiltrated from the family-owned Los Angeles children’s furniture company behind brands such as Babyletto, daVinci, Nursery Works, and Namesake.

 Public reporting indicates DragonForce claims to have stolen internal documents during a ransomware incident.
 The company, founded in 1990, sells eco-friendly children’s furniture through major retailers including Target, Amazon, Pottery Barn Kids, and Crate & Barrel.
 Available reporting describes the exposed material as internal files; the exact number of people whose personal information appears in the data remains unknown.
 No confirmed timeline of the initial breach has been published beyond the April 14 leak-site posting.